Pranay144/jekyll-theme-memoirs/_posts/2020-02-2-les-ambassadeurs.md

 ---
 layout: post
-title:  "Les Ambassadeurs, the first Restaurant we Visited in Paris"
+title:  "Introduction to Golang"
-author: sal
+author: Pranay
 categories: [ Lifestyle ]
 tags: [ France ]
 image: assets/images/2.jpg
 rating: 4.5
 ---

 Within the Hôtel de Crillon, which was built in 1758, Les Ambassadeurs operated as a restaurant since the mid-19th century.
 It reached its peak of fame as a restaurant and nightclub (a café-concert) in the last three decades of the 19th century.